subhashb/footprint/README.md

 ## Known Issues

-* If you get a message that "ActiveRecord model 'Project' was not found" while generating a document, do `rake db:migrate` and then try generating the document again.
+* If you get a message that "ActiveRecord model '<model_name>' was not found" while generating a document, do `rake db:migrate` and then try generating the document again.

 ## Contributing